 7) Career opportunity in Korean Companies in India

-India is a special strategic partner of Modern Korea and the strengthening of economic, business and bilateral relations between the two nations has led to a major surge in investments across in different industries.
+India is a special strategic partner of Modern Korea and the strengthening of economic, business and bilateral relations between the two nations has led to a major surge in investments across different industries.
 No surprise, the Indian market is under siege by Korean multinational companies.

 Among Korean companies with Indian footprints, LG Group, Hyundai Motor Group and Samsung Electronics have been the leaders and have already made large investments in India.
 Currently, they are also undertaking expansion activities.
 According to ministry of external affairs, there are over 600 large and small Korean firms operating in India.